What are ABLE savings plans?

 The ABLE program must return to the contributors the excess contributions (amount over the gift tax exclusion amount) and the earnings on those contributions on or before the due date (including extensions) of the owner's income tax return.
 Excess contributions and earnings that aren't returned by the ABLE program to the contributors by the due date are subject to a federal 6% additional tax.
 The Wisconsin penalty is 33% of this amount.

 Do I need to pay tax on distributions from an ABLE account?

-To the extent not included in federal adjusted gross income, an addition to income is required for:
+To the extent not included in federal adjusted gross income, an addition to income is required for either of the following:

 Any accumulated interest, dividends, or other gain that accrues from an account during the taxable year in which any money or other account assets are withdrawn by, or at the direction of, an account owner for any reason other than the payment of qualified expenses for the account beneficiary, must be included in federal income.
 These earnings must also be included in Wisconsin income.

 "Qualified expenses" are any expenses related to the account beneficiary's blindness or disability that are made for the benefit of an account beneficiary, including:

 - Employment training and support